daveRendon/DevCamp/HOL/node/03-azuread-office365/README.md

 * WebAPI is shared across the front ends and exposes the backend DocumentDB
 * DocumentDB is used as the data persistence layer

 In this lab, you will continue enhancing the City Power & Light application by adding authentication for users powered by [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/).
-Once authenticated, you may then query the [Microsoft Office Graph](https://graph.microsoft.io) to retrieve information pertinent to the aplication.
+Once authenticated, you may then query the [Microsoft Office Graph](https://graph.microsoft.io) to retrieve information pertinent to the application.

 > This guide use [Visual Studio Code](https://code.visualstudio.com/) for editing, however please feel free to use your editor of choice.
 If you are interested in using full Visual Studio + [Node.js Tools for Visual Studio Extension (NTVS)](https://www.visualstudio.com/vs/node-js/), please see [here](https://github.com/Microsoft/nodejstools/wiki/Projects#create-project-from-existing-files) for instructions on wrapping existing code into a VS Project.